-Afterall, Amass is not that far away anymore.
+After all, Amass is not that far away anymore.
 The new Inderhavnsbroen that connects Nyhavn with Christianshavn shortens the journey from about 20 down to 7 minutes on a bike from Kongens Nytorv.
 In addition, this route is a lot less traffic-y than Knippelsbro and almost free of cars.
-If you’re lucky you might be able to drop by Amass for the excellent AFC – Amass Fried Chicken – which can be enjoyed for lunch either in the bar inside or garden outside.
+If you’re lucky you might be able to drop by Amass for the excellent AFC, Amass Fried Chicken, which can be enjoyed for lunch either in the bar inside or garden outside.
 Be sure to check if it’s available on the current day, though.

 Matt Orlando’s Philosophy

 Ever since Orlando left his position as head chef at Noma he has worked on his “green project.”
 The philosophy is a holistic approach to food with a strong focus on the environment.
 His main tools are the on-site garden, the strict priority of local and organic ingredients, as well as minimizing ingredient waste.
 Leftover bread is soaked in vinegar and made into crisps.
-Instead of throwing away the coffee ground they incorporate it into flatbreads and cakes.
+Instead of throwing away the coffee grounds, they incorporate them into flatbreads and cakes.
 For more on this topic, you should check out the TV program that my good friend Maj-Britt from Spiselandslaget has made for Matkanalen.
 The first episode of “Den Grønne Gren” is set at Amass.

 The Famous Fermented Potato Bread

 It’s been a while since I ate this meal at Amass, but it doesn’t really matter since they change the menu so often anyway, depending on available produce.
 Luckily, the famous fermented potato bread always appears on the table at every visit.
-It’s also an example of how Amass thinks differently than many other high-end restaurants in Copenhagen who do more classic sourdough bread.
+It’s also an example of how Amass thinks differently than many other high-end restaurants in Copenhagen that do more classic sourdough bread.
 This potato bread is a reason alone to visit the restaurant!